-Ever since the beginning of model railroading the user has desired more and more control over the operation of his model trains.
-The first electric model railroad locomotives had only a single remove remote feature-the engine was either on or it was off.
-Later vari- 20 able power was added and the operator could then also control the speed of his model trains.
-This was a definite advantage but still somewhat limiting since the operator could not back the train up.
-The Lionel company first introduced a slide switch on the engine that could be 25 thrown by hand that would reverse the engine and later introduced an innovative electrical-mechanical onboard (in the engine) motor control unit that would change the engine's direction by simply interrupting the applied AC track power.
+Ever since the beginning of model railroading the user has desired more and more control over the operalocomotives had only a single remote feature-the engine was either on or it was off.
+Later variable power was added and the operator could then also control the speed of his model trains.
+This was a definite advantage but still somewhat limiting since the operator could not 25 back the train up.
+The Lionel company first introduced a slide switch on the engine that could be thrown by hand that would reverse the engine and later introduced an innovative electrical-mechanical on-board (in the engine) motor control unit that would change the en- 30 gine's direction by simply interrupting the applied AC track power.
 This unit was later improved by adding a neutral state to allow the train to stand idle when track voltage was applied.
-This motor control unit had a state sequence that moved from "forward" to "neutral" to "reverse" to "neutral" to "forward" etc. 35 this number will be given codes that are already used. each time the AC power was interrupted.
+This motor control unit had a state sequence that moved from "forward" to "neutral" to 35 "reverse" to "neutral" to "forward" etc. each time the AC power was interrupted.
 The motor control unit is often referred to as a "reverse unit" or "E unit".

 Today most model train engines are equipped with DC motors and the remote control of the trains direc- 40 tion is accomplished by applying either positive or negative DC power to the track.
-However, when Lionel developed their reverse switch it was difficult to produce DC power and good DC motors were not availwith the same basic electrical-mechanical motor control unit design.
+However, when Lionel developed their reverse switch it was difficult to produce DC power and good DC motors were not available.
+To this day the Lionel company uses AC power 45 with the same basic electrical-mechanical motor control unit design.